demisto/splunk-app/add-on/README.md

 # Requirements
 * Splunk version 7.2 >=

-# Procedure for Using the Demisto Add-on in Splunk
+# Development Setup for Using the Demisto Add-on in Splunk

 1. [Prepare a local Splunk Environment](#prepare-a-local-splunk-environment)
 2. [Installation](#installation-of-the-add-on)